Psychopath vs. Sociopath: What Makes Them Different?

-Psychopaths and sociopaths are both antisocial personalities, can get highly aggressive and violent, show complete disregard for social rules and social behavior standards, and do not feel any remorse after their crimes.
-So, what truly distinguishes them?
+Psychopaths and sociopaths are antisocial personalities.
+Both can get highly ruthless, have complete disregard for social rules, and never feel any remorse after their felonies.
+So, what makes them different?

 To get an idea about their differences, notice who the best fictional ones are: